What is CAPI (Conversion API)?

 ALTER TABLE orders ADD COLUMN conversion_uploaded_at TIMESTAMP;

-Store and upload GCLIDs exactly as received.
-Don't modify, truncate, or change the case.
-The GCLID must match Google's records exactly for conversion attribution to work.
+Store and upload GCLIDs exactly as received — do not modify, truncate, lowercase, or trim the value.
+The GCLID must match Google's records character-for-character for conversion attribution to succeed.
+A single incorrect character means the conversion is silently rejected.

 - In Google Ads, go to Goals → Conversions → Summary